Funding provider: Swansea University's Faculty of Science and Engineering

 Mode of study: Full-time

-English Language requirements: If applicable – IELTS 6.0 overall (with at least 5.5 in each individual component) or Swansea recognised equivalent.
+English Language requirements: If applicable - IELTS 6.5 Overall (5.5 each comp.) or Swansea University recognised equivalent.

-Due to funding restrictions, this scholarship is open to UK and EU based students only.
-EU Students must be eligible to receive the EU Transitional Bursary Scheme.
+Due to funding restrictions, this scholarship is open to UK and EU candidates (who are eligible to receive the EU Transitional Bursary).